Gentle Ally

 Will it always avoid commands?

-Yes—the generator is tuned for declarative, non‑demand language with options and curiosity.
+Yes—Gentle Ally is specifically designed to generate declarative, non‑demand language with options and curiosity built in.

 How do I start using declarative language with my PDA child?

 Start small.
 Instead of "Put your shoes on," try "I notice it's raining—shoes might keep our feet dry."
 Share observations, express curiosity, and offer options instead of direct commands.
-The free generator can help you practice by giving you age-appropriate examples for real situations.
+Gentle Ally will help you generate age-appropriate examples for real situations when it launches.

 What's the difference between declarative and imperative language?